 Apparently, McDonagh’s addiction started with an injury suffered when he jumped into post-Katrina waters to save a Latino trapped in a flooding jail.
 This film has compassion for American cowboys and their good intentions: “No more unnecessary jumps,” cautions the police commander, and the film’s ending hints at sobriety.
 There’s also a glimmer of hope at the end of Arbitrage (2012).
 Mogul Richard Gere’s lies have alienated his family and contributed to the death of his European mistress, but he’s able to sell his foundering company and narrowly evade prosecution.

 The usual tone of the hubris films is doom and damnation, so it’s no surprise to find horror films, including two from 2011.
 A Lonely Place to Die is a neo-Western survival film in which Australian Melissa George plays an American, the most skilled of a group of rock climbers and thus our “final girl.”
 The friends detour to rescue a Serbian child who’s been buried alive, presumably by kidnappers.
 The hubris isn’t overt in A Lonely Place to Die, but as the body count rises we wonder along with the protagonists whether they’ve made a bad situation worse.
-There’s also an overt dig when Idris Elba’s (British) combat veteran promises, “we leave friendly-fire to the Yanks.”
+There’s also an overt dig from a British combat veteran (hired as a mercenary), “we leave friendly-fire to the Yanks.”

 You’re Next is a ruthless horror-comedy of the home-invasion type.
 Most of the characters are arrogant, especially the two brothers (and one girlfriend) who’ve planned the massacre of their family for the sake of an inheritance, the father having gotten rich working for the Defense Department.
 As in The Descent and Tropic Thunder, a lack of research comes back to bite: who knew lovely Erin (another girlfriend) was raised by survivalists in the Outback?